BiliSnod/MaximeGuezennec_7_23022021/README.md

 ```
 go to http://localhost:8080
 ```
-connect as admin with "address@ema.il" and "OPENCLASSROOMS"
+connect as admin with "address@ema.il" and "OPenClAssr00MS!"
 ```
 ```